 b10b Posted June 15, 2017 Share Posted June 15, 2017 Quote Link to comment Share on other sites More sharing options...

 totor Posted June 16, 2017 Share Posted June 16, 2017 @b10b, use case : Live Event, video projection or big screen, people hop in the game with their phone as gamepad.
 Easy and cheap way to make them interact, you can handle more than 8 people.
-Sometimes you don't need pro arcade timings. i am interested too in a airconsole like but without the tie to airconsole.com. b10b and Kitanga Nday (NDAY Games) 2 Quote Link to comment Share on other sites More sharing options...
+Sometimes you don't need pro arcade timings. i am interested too in a airconsole like but without the tie to airconsole.com.
+Kitanga Nday (NDAY Games) and b10b 2 Quote Link to comment Share on other sites More sharing options...

 Jammy Posted June 16, 2017 Share Posted June 16, 2017 Would be interested in knowing what you go with.
 I noticed the games on that air-console don't really take advantage of the phone do they huh.
 Quote Link to comment Share on other sites More sharing options...